JOINING THE

-The physics behind our magic
+The science behind our muon tomography technology

 Muons (μ) are subatomic particles born when cosmic rays hit Earth’s atmosphere.
 Muons are similar to electrons - they have the same electric charge (-1), but are heavier than electrons.